vaibhavpras/interview/EmployeeData.md

 - Charting library for the bar chart - https://github.com/reactchartjs/react-chartjs-2, https://github.com/plouc/nivo
 - State Management - You could simply use react props and state, react context api, redux, mobx, or any other setup you are comofortable with.
-- UI Components - Material Ui, Evergreen UI, Ant Design
+- UI Components - For tabs, checkbox, Chip you could use Material Ui, Evergreen UI, Ant Design, etc
 - Styling - We prefer to avoid inline styles in react.
 Instead you should use a popular css-in-js solution such as https://styled-components.com/, https://emotion.sh/docs/introduction, https://material-ui.com/styles/basics/, bootstrap, tailwindcss, or just stylesheets.
 - Testing - React Testing Library, Jest, Enzyme, etc